Menu

 Resources committee

-The Resources committee has delegated responsible for staffing including the SENCO being suitably qualified, staff performance management, finance including assurance that school achieves best value, particularly for service level agreements / other external contracts, property management, health and safety and risk management, including GDPR.
+The Resources committee has delegated responsible for staffing including the Special Educational Needs Coordinator (SENCO) being suitably qualified, staff performance management, finance including assurance that school achieves best value, particularly for service level agreements / other external contracts, property management, health and safety and risk management, including GDPR.

 The committee is also responsible for overseeing the school's financial stewardship, including oversight and approval of the school's budget.
 Committee members aim to assist the smooth running of the school's operations, effectively supporting Wigton Moor's strategic priorities.